dsa-lsc/dsa-constitution-and-bylaws/bylaws.md

 The NPC may appoint committees to supervise specific work; these shall report to the NPC.
 They will include:

-A Finance and Budget Committee which will regularly review with the Director(s) the financial situation of the organization.
+A Finance and Budget Committee which will regularly review with the Directors the financial situation of the organization.
 It will prepare an annual budget; such preparation may be delegated to staff persons in consultation with the chair of the committee.
 It will direct a fund-raising program.
 The Secretary-Treasurer shall serve as a member or an ex officio member of the committee.